sedama29/phyto-dashboard/test_cases.md

 **Steps:**
 1. Open PROJ_A for editing
-2. Click "Import classes and training images"
+2. Click "Import classes and training images" (or "Import classes from other project" for classes_only)
 3. Select PROJ_B
-4. Uncheck "Copepod" (skip conflict)
+4. Uncheck "Copepod" (skip conflict if using with_images, or just don't select it)
 5. Check "Diatom" and "Dinoflagellate"
 6. Submit

 **Expected Results:**
 - Only "Diatom" and "Dinoflagellate" imported
-- "Copepod" not imported (skipped)
+- "Copepod" not imported (skipped/unchecked)
-- Training images copied only for selected classes
+- **If using with_images:** Training images copied only for selected classes (Diatom, Dinoflagellate)
+- **If using classes_only:** NO training images copied
 - **Existing "Copepod" class in PROJ_A unchanged**
 - **All classified images for "Copepod" remain intact**

 **Verification:**
 - Check `class_details` - PROJ_A has: ["Copepod" (original), "Diatom", "Dinoflagellate"]
-- Check training images - only for Diatom and Dinoflagellate
+- **If using with_images:** Check training images - only for Diatom and Dinoflagellate
+- **If using classes_only:** Check training images - NONE copied
 - Check `image_data` - Copepod classifications unchanged

 ---